 Stomach flu: What causes it?

-Stomach flu is caused by many types of virus, but the norovirus is the most common.
+Stomach flu can be caused by many types of virus, but the norovirus is the most common.
 Often referred to as the “winter vomiting disease”, people infected with the norovirus suffer from stomach or intestinal inflammation or both, leading to severe stomach pain.
 There can be fever as well.

-“Although the norovirus is highly contagious, it usually does not lead to fatalities, and symptoms of this viral infection will normally go away after one to three days,” says Dr Low Chian Yong, Visiting Consultant,
+“Although the norovirus is highly contagious, it usually does not lead to fatalities, and symptoms of this viral infection will normally go away after one to three days,” explains doctors from the

 Singapore General Hospital (SGH), a member of the